etolpygo/clubforce/README.md

 Built using a base PHP8/Apache Docker image with a few additions/modifications.
 PHPUnit tests can be run inside the container.

 ## Build
 From the repo's root directory, `docker-compose up` builds and starts the container.
-Initial build takes a while, mostly because of the PHPUnit installation.

 ## API
 Once the container is up and running, requests can be sent via Postman, for example.